tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-02-01-spikey-advisor.md

 layout: blog
 ---

+The active advisor.

+Where we don't just talk - we do.

+Move the conversation to where the work is.

 Is there some analogy for how momentum doesn't happen eavenly?

 DoubleLoop -> advisory + spikey burst of videos etc